/

 }

 Your webhook handler can then route this into your CRM, trigger automations, or feed it into an AI agent for intelligent auto-replies.
-Full webhook documentation is available at docs.sendblue.co.
+Full webhook documentation is available at docs.sendblue.com.

 Step 7: Send Contact Cards for Higher Trust